Delay Dementia With Ballroom Dancing

 How To Leap In

-Hale estimates 500 to 600 core ballroom dancers routinely participate in St. Louis regional ballroom-infused activities.
+Instructor Fred Hale of the Ballroom Dance Academy of St. Louis estimates 500 to 600 core ballroom dancers routinely participate in St. Louis regional ballroom-infused activities.

-Hale said he does not compete in ballroom dancing because he is unable to maintain “a really rigid frame.”
-He said he gets into mischief during the dances, unable to resist talking to his dance partners.

 Ballroom dance lessons can be taken on Tuesday and Thursday evenings at The Grandel Theatre, home of the Ballroom Dance Academy at 3610 Grandel Ave.
 The group also hosts ballroom dance camps involving travel.